v--/subscribed/readme.md

 A minimalistic library providing eventing-related structures.

-There are three modules in the package (both are publicly imported using `import subscribed`:
+There are three modules in the package (all are publicly imported using `import subscribed`:

 ## Documentation